FossProf/Music_Assist/README.md

 - Custom tunings: build any tuning from explicit low→high open-string pitches (`tuning_from_low_to_high` in `core.instrument`, `instrument_from_string_pitches` in `services.instrument_state`), and a
-  compact **Edit Tuning…** editor in the main window that edits the 6th/lowest string, previews edits as a pending custom tuning, and applies it as a new instrument state with no preset identity (the tuning selector moves to a `Custom` item)
+  compact **Edit Tuning…** editor in the main window that edits each string's open pitch, previews edits as a pending custom tuning, and applies it as a new instrument state with no preset identity (the tuning selector moves to a `Custom` item)